garrison/UniqueVectors.jl/README.md

 	julia> findfirst(isequal("dog"), uv)         # executes quickly via a dictionary lookup, not sequential search 2

-As might be expected, `UniqueVector` supports many of the usual methods for `Vector`, but all operations enforce the condition that each element of the array must be unique.
+As might be expected, `UniqueVector` supports many of the usual methods for `Vector`, but all operations enforce the condition that each element of the array must be unique (as defined by `isequal`).
 The mutating methods `push!`, `pop!`, and `empty!` are implemented as well, as these operations keep constant the indices of existing elements in the array, allowing the dictionary to be updated efficiently.

 In addition, `UniqueVector` implements a mutating `findfirst!` method, which returns the index of an element if it exists in the array, or otherwise appends the element and returns its new index: